AndrewHazelden/dome2rect/readme.md

 Converts a latitude/longitude image to a cubic format that has a single image output with a horizontal cross arrangement.

 **latlong2mentalrayhorizontalstripcube1.bat**
-Converts a latitude/longitude image into a a cubic format that has a single image output with a mental ray cube1 horizontal strip arrangement.
+Converts a latitude/longitude image into a cubic format that has a single image output with a mental ray cube1 horizontal strip arrangement.

 **latlong2rect.bat**
 Converts a latitude/longitude (equirectangular) image to a rectilinear image.